AAFB Infrastructure EIS

 • Hazardous materials and waste

-The U.S. Air Force (USAF) will conduct cultural and natural resources surveys in the areas proposed for upgrades, and consult with appropriate resource agencies to determine the potential for significant impacts on those resources.
-During construction, the USAF anticipates an increased demand on the construction workforce and an increase in local spending.
-Currently, no other short- or long-term notable impacts are anticipated.
-Additional analysis will be provided in the Draft EIS.
+The Department of the Air Force conducted cultural and natural resources surveys in the areas proposed for upgrades and is consulting with appropriate resource agencies to determine the potential for significant impacts on those resources and corresponding mitigation measures, as needed.
+It is not expected that the Proposed Action would have significant impacts on other topics analyzed in the Draft EIS.

 Submit Comments